Australian PM orders crackdown on visas for radical preachers

 Prominent Australian Muslims say their community is being unfairly targeted by law enforcement and threatened by right-wing groups, and there are concerns that policies aimed at combating radical Islamists could create a backlash.

-The Hizb ut-Tahrir Islamist group, which has a limited following in Australia and does not advocate violence, has not canceled a public meeting planned for Friday in Sydney, said spokesman Uthman Badar.
+The Hizb ut-Tahrir Islamist group, which has a limited following in Australia and does not advocate violence, has not cancelled a public meeting planned for Friday in Sydney, said spokesman Uthman Badar.

 'SILENCING OF DISSENT'